apache/ozone/hadoop-hdds/docs/content/design/leader-execution/leader-execution.md

 5. Request segregation for new flow which is incrementally added.

 With above, Enable for old and new flow execution will be done with Feature flag, to switch between them seamlessly.
-And old flow can be removed with achieving quality and compatibility for new flow execution.
+And old flow can be removed with achieving quality, performance and compatibility for new flow execution.

 ## Impacted areas
 1. With Leader side execution, metrics and its capturing information can change.